turi-code/userguide/deployment/pred-logging-feedback.md

 The values for the uuid as well as the search term and suggestion were returned as query response.
 The user behavior is known by the application.
 Together this information is now logged as custom keyword arguments of the `feedback` call; they end up in the feedback logs, where they can be collected and used to improve the predictive model.

-The example below demonstrates how to call the HTTP version of the feedback API using curl:
+The example below demonstrates how to call the HTTP version of the feedback API using curl (the uuid is explicitly spelled out as the value of `id` here):

 ```no-highlight
 curl -u api_key:b0a1c056-30b9-4468-9b8d-c07289017228 -d '{